menghaoyu2002/interpoll/README.md

 Frontend deployed with [netlify](https://www.netlify.com/)

+*Note*: You may have to wait a few seconds for the backend to "wake up" or load.
+This is because the backend is hosted on a Heroku free tier server, so it goes to sleep after inactivity.

 # Tech stack
 This website was built with the mern stack
 - frontend built with react